miguemiguemigue/Neural-Style-Blender/README.md

 # Neural Style Blender

 This project implements Artistic Style Transfer using neural networks.
 I've implemented it both in Tensorflow and PyTorch.
+There's a little webpage and a Flask server to provide the functionality.

 A cool approach here is how custom cost functions are used—not to optimize weights, but rather to update the generated image itself during each iteration.